Women's Institute for Freedom of the Press: Basic information

-WIFP was founded in 1972 by Dr Donna Allen in Washington, DC.
+WIFP was founded in 1972 by Donna Allen in Washington, DC.
 She was an economist, historian, and civil rights activist.
 The organization conducted seven conferences at the National Press Club in the 1970s and 1980s on "Planning a National and International Communications System for Women".
 WIFP held two international satellite teleconferences from the 1975 UN World Conference of Women, in Copenhagen in 1980 ("Dateline Copenhagen: A Woman's View") and Nairobi in 1985 ("Dateline Nairobi - Woman's View").
 These were each four hours if international interactions between women.
 During the 1980 conference, women gathered in six US cities and several female delegates from other countries called in from the Second U.N.
 World Conference in Copenhagen.
 Five years later in Nairobi, groups of women came together similarly to in Copenhagen but with the addition of more countries and their delegates.
 As of 2017, WIFP became a member of Corporate Reform Coalition, which is a group of organizations and individuals who join together to address the influence of corporate America on the country's elections through shareholder protection.

 Publications

 When the Institute was founded, it immediately launched the periodical Media Report to Women with the subhead "What Women Are Doing and Thinking About the Communications Media."
-It was edited the first fifteen years by Dr Donna Allen.
+It was edited the first fifteen years by Donna Allen.
 Media Report to Women was transferred in mid-1987 to Communication Research Association Inc., where it is still published.
-WIFP currently publishes two annual print periodicals: Voices for Media Democracy and the Directory of Women’s Media.
+WIFP currently publishes two annual print periodicals: Voices for Media Democracy and the Directory of Women's Media.
 The first version of the Directory was published in 1975, and had 154 women's periodicals.
 Out of these 154, there were 24 periodicals that were published outside of the United States.
 Fourteen years later, the Directory contained 702 publications with 300 published outside of the United States.